outbit/shottimer/README.md

 shottimer
 =========

 Open source hardware and firmware.
-Eagle CAD files included along with source code to build the firmware.
+KiCad PCB files included along with source code to build the firmware.